-I currently live in West London with my wonderful, supportive boyfriend – who you can see is a rather handsome fellah from this dorky pic of us! 🙂
+I currently live with my wonderful, supportive boyfriend – who you can see is a rather handsome fellah from this dorky pic of us! 🙂 ———>

 Every day I am learning something new about myself and the world around me and it’s exciting!

-With a new lease of life and a great support system around me, I am on course to reach some of my life goals; to graduate before I am 30, to see the world, to find my passion and to enjoy life to the full!
+With a new lease of life and a great support system around me, I am on course to reach some of my life goals; to graduate from a degree I am passionate about, to see the world, to find my path and to enjoy life to the full!

 We met touring Shakespeare in Germany and it’s been an amazing adventure ever since! #WhenYouKnowYouKnow

 The further that I get into my studies, the more I discover how many wonderful, intelligent, inspirational people there are all around – it has really helped to restore my faith in humanity and to see the world a little bit brighter than before – I suggest a love for nature to anyone who will listen!
 I have also learnt so much about my own mental health and how best to manage it – through a lot of trial and error – so now I want to share what I have learnt with others.
 I firmly believe that there is a fulfilling and sustainable life out there for us all, we just have to be brave enough to take the steps to reach it.

 Not sure where to start on your journey?
 Look no further…